Zucchini Almond Pasta Salad Recipes

 Featured Comments

-“Made this last night and it was so flavorful.
-Loved how the fluffy came together.”
+“Made this last night and it was will make again.
+Loved how the filling came together.”

-“New favorite here — turned out amazing. juicy patty was spot on.”
+“New favorite here — turned out amazing. quick dinner was spot on.”